fadhildimas/DAA_Quiz2_KnightTour/README.md

  - Start initial at 1,1 (x,y)
 ![Initial State image](images/initState.png)

 In this case we will use the 5 x 5 size board.
-The upper bound on the number of possible 5-5 chessboards is known to be xxxxx ; however there are still even more possible dead ends.
+The upper bound on the number of possible 5-5 chessboards is known to be 1728 ; however there are still even more possible dead ends.

 We will solve the problem using 2 main steps which is:
  - Represent the legal moves of a knight on a chessboard as a graph.